How to Qualify

 3. Disability Documentation

-You must submit current documentation (e.g., psychological/psycho-educational evaluation, medical/diagnostic reports) from licensed physicians, psychologists, or other appropriately credentialed professionals that includes your diagnosis, how your disability impacts you as a student, and recommended accommodations.
+You must submit current documentation (e.g., psychological/psycho-educational evaluation, medical/diagnostic reports) from licensed physicians, psychologists, or other appropriately credentialed professionals that includes your diagnosis, how your disability affects you as a student, and recommended accommodations.

-A full description of the diagnostic methodology used, including data and measurements from appropriate evaluation instruments.
+The medical professional should submit a full description of the diagnostic methodology used, including data and measurements from appropriate evaluation instruments.
 The results obtained should draw a direct link to the diagnosis and the functional limitations of the disability.
 For cognitive disorders, evaluations should use adult norms.

-Recommendations should be directly linked to the impact or functional limitations associated with the disability, or medication prescribed to control symptoms, and include a clear rationale based on level of impairment.
+Recommendations should be directly linked to the impact or functional limitations associated with the disability, or medication prescribed to control symptoms, and include a clear rationale based on the level of impairment.

 4. Meet with Director